Australian soil ecologist Dr. Christine Jones

 Micro dairying and producing raw milk for human consumption are the perfect alternatives to heal our soils.
 These can enable dairy farmers to make a good living producing a product that is in demand and a product that rely on having healthy soil.
 There are many overseas examples showing that this is profitable and practical.
 Christine Page is a dairy farmer from South Shropshire in England who make a decent living with her seven Jersey cows and fantastic regenerative land management.
 She and others in the global raw milk community are truely able to apply the wisdom of Dr. Christine's work.

 The largest raw milk dairy in the USA is in California.
 Mark McAfee from Organic Pastures dairy (who was in the news recently) speaks about how dairy farmers can help fight climate change in this video.
 He says the wonderful bio-diversity of the soil is enhanced by cows and from that we get the gift of raw milk.
+Raw cheesemakers from Jasper Hill Farm explain why they farm for microbes in this article.

 The dairy industry in Australia need a solution to enable it to convert to biological and more sustainable farming to thrive too.
 The answer is obvious.